CYA - Study in Greece (Semester Program)

 Response from CYA (College Year in Athens)

-Hi Angie!
-Thank you for sharing your experience with CYA.
-We love to hear that you felt welcomed and supported by our team and had the chance to embrace Greece.
-We hope you reflect on what you learned in your courses and while exploring Greece for years to come and look back on your time in Athens with fondness.
-Hopefully you can visit us again soon!
+Hi Lohla, thanks for sharing your experience with CYA!
+We love to hear that you enjoy your courses and our faculty and had the chance to explore so much of Greece.
+We hope you can visit us again soon!

 5/5